scier/MetalSplatter/README.md

 You're right, the documentation is entirely missing.
 I mean, it's kinda embarrasing.
 Still, this was for fun and I'm gonna get to it eventually, after some of the higher-priority TODO items above.
 In the meantime, feel free to try out the sample app -- just, like I said, don't expect much.

 1. Get yourself a gaussian splat PLY file.
 Maybe download the [scene data from the oroginal paper](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/) -- or better, train your own!
 This is left as an exercise to the reader.
+Once you have it, put it on the device (or simulator) you're going to use
 2. Clone the repo and open SampleApp/MetalSplatter_SampleApp.xcodeproj
 3. If you want to run on iOS/visionOS, select your target and set your development team and bundle ID in Signing & Capabilities.
 On macOS, just have at it.
 4. Set your scheme to Release mode.
-It'll run in Debug, but loading the large PLY files is more than an order of magnitude slower.
+Loading large PLY files is in Debug more than an order of magnitude slower.
-5. Edit Constants.swift and change the URL to a path to your local file (I TOLD YOU THIS WAS PRIMITIVE)
-6. Run it
+5. Run it

 ## Acknowledgements